MorpheoOrg/morpheo-orchestrator/README.md

 # Orchestrator
-Provide tracability of learning and predictions.
+Provide tracability of learning and predictions on Morpheo platform.

-A RESTful API with Flask (and [Flask-PyMongo](https://flask-pymongo.readthedocs.io/en/latest/)) for the Orchestrator.
+A RESTful API with Flask (and [Flask-PyMongo](https://flask-pymongo.readthedocs.io/en/latest/)).

 Documentation (with endpoints specification) can be found [here!](https://morpheoorg.github.io/morpheo-orchestrator/)

+**Licence:** CECILL 2.1 (compatible with GNU GPL)

 ## Getting started